 In 1854, Newman was invited to Dublin by the Catholic Bishops of Ireland to serve as rector for the newly established Catholic University of Ireland, now University College, Dublin.
 Though he retired after only four years, during this time he composed and delivered the lectures that would become The Idea of a University.

-In this third discourse, Newman examines the unavoidable consequence that Theology, if abandoned, will soon have its place usurped by one or more of the other sciences, with dire consequences both to Theology and the other sciences themselves.
+In this fourth discourse, Newman examines the unavoidable consequence that Theology, if abandoned, will soon have its place usurped by one or more of the other sciences, with dire consequences both to Theology and the other sciences themselves.

 Part 1 of this work, “University Teaching”, will be released in episodic format over the coming weeks.
 Be sure to subscribe so as not to miss an installment!